The-Hack-Pack/uga-scs-competitive-hacking.github.io/SECURITY.md

 ## Reporting a Vulnerability

-The GitHub Readme Stats team and community take all security vulnerabilities seriously.
+The Hack Pack Development team and community take all security vulnerabilities seriously.
 Thank you for improving the security of our open source software.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.